plum-umd/symphony-lang/writeup/verification.md

 ## Operations for building verifiable computations ##

-The operations for building verifiable computations over floats (to take one example base type) would include the following:
+The operations for building verifiable computations over floats (to take one relevant base type) would include the following:

-1. Build "input wires" that hold some common secret value, denoted `nizk_flt_in : flt{ ssec : P } -> flt{ nizk : P }`.
+1. Build "input wires" that hold some common secret value, denoted `nizk_flt_in : flt{ signed, ssec : P } -> flt{ nizk : P }`.
 For now we'll consider the simple case where the Prover is some collection of parties holding a common secret (which unfortunately isn't really the case in Quick Sort).
 2. Build a computation of `<=` comparison over floats:
    `nizk_flt_leq : flt{ nizk : P } -> flt{ nizk : P } -> bool{ nizk :
    P }`;